Pavan-Kiran-Chidirala/adminuireactjs/README.md

 ### `Component Hierrarchy`

-— Home
+Home
 — Pages Pagination

 ### `Functionalities`

-— Search
-— Edit
-— Delete
-— Delete Selected
-— Select
-— Select All
-— Pagination
+Unordered Lists:
+Search Edit Delete [Delete Selected] Select [Select All] Pagination

-— The page doesn't reload when you make changes.\
+The page doesn't reload when you make changes.\
 You may also see any lint errors in the console.

 ### `How it works`